kimaurellano/pricecheck_ph/README.md

 Give Filipinos a clear view of common products (grocery, sari‑sari store, talipapa/wet markets) with **estimated prices** and **where those prices were seen**.
 Start small, get useful, then scale.

+I really want this to happen.
+Something we filipinos could be proud of.
+A software product that can innovate created by filipinos.

 ---

 ## Vision